dirvine/data_chain/docs/data_blocks.md

 - Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new peice of immutable data).
 - Structured data, a data type that has a fixed name, but mutable contents.
+- GROUP_SIZE, the number of nodes surrounding a network address (Magic number, i.e. selected by developer).
+- QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
+In this paper this number is considered a majority (i.e. (GROUP_SIZE / 2) + 1)
+- Chain consensus, the face that QUORUM number of signatories exist in the next link (`DataBlock` as described below) that also exist in the previous block.

 # Abstract